 top of page

-Does Inflation Lead To Workers Comp Insurance Fraud?
+Inflation And Workers Comp Insurance Fraud?
+What Workers Compensation Audits Reveal.

 Simultaneously, I have been reading a book recommended to me; "Honest Money" by Gary North.
 It is an easy and very interesting read that gave me something to consider while thinking "what is going on with this industry?"